XuJiandong/serde_molecule/README.md

 }
 ```

-By default, every field is considered as molecule table.
+By default, every field is considered as molecule `table`.
 If it is molecule
-struct, we should annotate it explicitly.
+`struct`, we should annotate it explicitly.
 ```rust,ignore
 use serde_molecule::struct_serde;